-FIGURE 6.
+FIGURE 4.
 TREE SPECIES DISTRIBUTION IN PROJECT AREA

-The assessment revealed an average planting density across all five plots to be 1 tree every 17.5 square meters thus equivalent to 572 trees per hectare.
-However, there were slight variations in plant density among the individual plots.
-Figure 7 shows the map planting density of the geolocalized trees within each plot with the location of each tree represented by dot symbols.
-This moderate density approach offers several ecological, environmental, and economic advantages.
+The assessment revealed an average planting density across all plots to be 1 tree every 14.5 square meters thus equivalent to 692 trees per hectare.
+Figure 5 shows the map planting density of the geolocalized trees within each plot with the location of each tree represented by dot symbols.
+This moderate-density approach offers several ecological, environmental, and economic advantages.
 The moderate tree density, combined with the implementation of various tree species, will foster biodiversity and enhance ecological resilience within the restored ecosystem.
 Moreover, the density will expedite canopy closure, creating a continuous cover as the tree canopies interlock.
-This canopy closure plays a crucial role in weed suppression, creating improved microclimates, moisture retention and reducing soil erosion.
+This canopy closure plays a crucial role in weed suppression, creating improved microclimates, and moisture retention, and reducing soil erosion.
 However, it's important to note that high planting densities can also lead to competition for resources among trees, which may result in stunted growth, reduced health, and increased mortality of some trees.
-In addition, the close proximity between trees can facilitate the rapid spread of diseases and pests.
+In addition, the proximity between trees can facilitate the rapid spread of diseases and pests.
 Controlling and managing these issues becomes more complex in densely planted areas.

-As a result of this moderate density with "wide spacing" planting strategy, the reforestation project is well-positioned to maximize carbon sequestration potential, promote wildlife habitat, and provide essential ecosystem services.
+As a result of this moderate density with a "wide spacing" planting strategy, the reforestation project is well-positioned to maximize carbon sequestration potential, promote wildlife habitat, and provide essential ecosystem services.